sh4nik/BloopLabs/README.md

 # BloopLabs

-BloopLabs is an easy-to-use laboratory for evolving artificial neural networks by simulating virtual creatures in controlled environments.
+BloopLabs is an easy-to-use laboratory for evolving artificial neural networks by simulating virtual creatures in a controlled environment.

 To get started all you need to do is open your terminal and enter the following commands.